azukaar/Cosmos-Server/readme.md

 ![screenshot1](./screenshot1.png)

-Whether you have a **server**, a **NAS**, or a **Raspberry Pi** with applications such as **Plex**, **HomeAssistant** or even a blog, Cosmos is the perfect solution torun and secure them all.
+Whether you have a **server**, a **NAS**, or a **Raspberry Pi** with applications such as **Plex**, **HomeAssistant** or even a blog, Cosmos is the perfect solution to run and secure them all.
 Simply install Cosmos on your server and connect to your applications through it to enjoy built-in security and robustness for all your services, right out of the box.

-Cosmos is a:
+Cosmos is:

  * **App Store** 📦📱 To easily install and manage your applications, with simple installers, automatic updates and security checks.
 This works alongside manual installation methods, such as importing docker-compose files, or the docker CLI
  * **Customizable Homepage** 🏠🖼 To access all your applications from a single place, with a beautiful and customizable UI